 “Enteraxol may be illegal in some states and the rest of the civilized world.

 Why do drug companies even bother to advertise at all?
+Because when people are suffering, they don’t listen to what could go wrong.

 In his waning years, advertising legend Julian Koenig, whose claims to fame included what has been ranked by Ad Age as the greatest ad of the last century, the 1959 “Think Small” campaign for Volkswagen, gave an interview in which he discounted his enviable career in advertising by saying he was ashamed of having devoted his god-given talent to spreading lies.
 He concluded that all advertising is a lie.
 Then he died.